JamesMGreene/node-dos2unix/README.md

 for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ - 1.0.2: Published to NPM on 2013-05-25.
+    - Now omitting directories from the glob results as trying to convert their non-existent line endings throws errors.
  - 1.0.1: Published to NPM on 2013-05-01.
     - Converted 1 stray `console.error` call to an event emission as intended.
  - 1.0.0: Published to NPM on 2013-05-01.